FIND US ON SOCIAL

 Cold & Flu Must-Have #6: White Noise Machine

 White noise does a wonderful job helping to distract little ones from minor disturbances, like a stuffy nose.
 And during the first three to four months, white noise also activates your baby’s natural calming reflex, which acts as their “off switch” for crying and “on switch” for sleep.
-(All of my Happiest Baby white noise machines, like SNOObie and SNOObear, play the just-right soothing sounds for baby sleep!)
+(All of the Happiest Baby white noise machines, like SNOObie and SNOObear, play the just-right soothing sounds for baby sleep!)

 Cold & Flu Must-Have #7: Fever Reliever